 Award Process

-Interested individuals are invited to submit an LOI which will be reviewed by members of the Research Committee and peers.
-The Research Committee chair will notify selected individuals and invite the selected candidates to submit a full-proposals.
-The Research Committee Chair will notify the award recipient of her/his selection.
-The Chair will also notify individuals whose submissions were unsuccessful and provide feedback from reviewers.
+Interested individuals are invited to submit an Letter Of Intent (LOI) which will be reviewed by members of the Scholarship Committee and peers.
+The Scholarship Committee chair will notify selected individuals and invite the selected candidates to submit a full-proposal.
+The Scholarship Committee Chair will notify the award recipient of her/his selection.
+The Chair will also notify individuals whose submissions were unsuccessful.

 Eligibility